 Implement gamification into your corporate training

 Companies spend over $350 billion every year on training.
-In spite of this, one survey found that 75% of managers are unhappy with their learning and development (L&D) function.
-What’s worse, only 12% of employees actually apply their learned skills on the job.
-In other words, ineffective training efforts can cost your organization a fortune.
+Despite this, one survey found that 75% of managers are unhappy with their learning and development (L&D) function.
+Worse, only 12% of employees apply their learned skills on the job.
+In other words, ineffective training efforts can cost your organisation a fortune.

-But gamification—when properly utilized—can change all of that.
+But gamification — when properly utilised — can change all of that.
 It promotes engagement, participation, learning acquisition and retention.
-It helps employees to feel more connected to one another and to the goals of the company, and it motivates them to keep learning long after the initial onboarding.
+It helps employees feel more connected to one another and to the company’s goals and motivates them to keep learning long after the initial onboarding.

-If you’re struggling to keep your employees engaged through the learning process, the answer may be as simple as introducing some gaming mechanics into your training courses.
-Give it a try, and see why some of the world’s top organizations are gamifying their eLearning solutions.
+If you struggle to keep your employees engaged through the learning process, the answer may be as simple as introducing some gaming mechanics into your training courses.
+Give it a try, and see why some of the world’s top organisations are gamifying their eLearning solutions.